emergence-multiscale-neuro-workshop/emergence-multiscale-neuro-workshop.github.io/content/_index.md

 ---
-title: "BrainModes 2025"
+title: "Multi-Scale Modelling and Emergence in Neural and Cognitive Science"
 title_lines:
-  - "BrainModes 2025"
+  - "Multi-Scale Modelling and Emergence in Neural and Cognitive Science"
-  - "8-10 October"
+  - "9-11 December"
   - "Toronto, Canada"
 description: |
-  ***An international meeting on theoretical neuroscience and macro-scale brain organization.***
+  ***An international, interdisciplinary meeting at the Fields Institute for Mathematical Sciences***

-  **8th-10th OCTOBER |  TORONTO, CANADA**
+  **9th-11th DECEMBER |  TORONTO, CANADA**
 ---